RuthvikBathala/legalchatbot/README.md

 ## 🤝 Contributing
 Pull requests and issues are welcome.
 Open a discussion if you want to add a new country or domain taxonomy.

 ---

-## 📄 License
-Choose a license for this repository such as MIT and add a `LICENSE` file in the repo root.

----